COVID-19 Vaccine Information for Adults

 - If you are in an area with high numbers of COVID-19 cases, consider wearing a mask in crowded outdoor settings and when you are in close contact with others who are not fully vaccinated.

-- If you are fully vaccinated, to maximize protection from the Delta variant and prevent possibly spreading it to others, wear a mask indoors in public if you are in an area of substantial or high transmission.
+- If you are fully vaccinated, consider wearing a mask indoors in public if you are in an area of substantial or high transmission.

 Additional COVID-19 Vaccine Resources